 Getting copies of listed documents: Some of the Web sites posting docket sheets provide links directly to the materials listed on the docket sheet.
 Alternatively Courtlink, Bloomberg Law and CourtExpress let you order a pickup online.
 However, I recommend calling the Court first, because you may be able to order a PDF over the phone with a credit card, which would be faster and cheaper.
 Alternatively, you can mail off a check to the Court to pay for the copies, or you could call a document retrieval service to order a pick-up.

-Case Monitoring: At the Federal level, PACER allows low-cost monitoring for selected courts.
-CourtExpress, Bloomberg Law and Courtlink have their own "Alert" services.
-A few state courts have their own monitoring services as well, including those listed by the National Center for State Courts.
+Case Tracking: At the Federal level, PACER allows low-cost tracking for selected courts.
+CourtExpress, Bloomberg Law, PacerPro, Docket Alarm and Courtlink have their own "Alert" services.
+A few state courts have their own monitoring services as well.